wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 NOW the host of the king were few in numbers ; nevertheless, they came in battle array against the strong hold of William.

-2 And when he beheld them from afar, he was afraid; his knees smote one against another, and his heart sunk within him; for, lo! the savages of the wilderness appeared amongst them.
+2 And when he beheld them from afar, he was afraid ; his knees smote one against another, and his heart sunk within him ; for, lo ! the savages of the wilderness appeared amongst them.

 3 And a rumor went throughout the camp of Columbia, and it bore hard upon William.